 Here is why, you have to stand out amongst the crowd with great photography or no one is going to "click through" to your Etsy shop… period.

-At first I did delegate out to a professional, but soon realized that would get to be too expensive for me and my tiny business.
-I made the commitment to learn to shoot images myself, and soon realized I liked the flexibility of shooting whenever I wanted and not having to involve scheduling around another person.
+At first, I did delegate out to a professional, but soon realized that would get to be too expensive for me and my tiny business.
+I made the commitment to learn to shoot and edit images myself, and soon realized I liked the flexibility of shooting whenever I wanted and not having to involve scheduling around another person.
 The expense of the equipment paid for itself in a few months.

 For three years, after each holiday season, I used my profits to invest in great photography equipment.
 First year I bought a photography table top studio.
 Second year a Nikon D5100, and third year a Tamron 60mm Macro lens.
 I taught myself to use the equipment through trial and error.
 Again is all about making the commitment.